dangtrinhnt/gdm/README.md

 ### Notes

-+ I use only one Service Account because I migrated users's documents from sub.mydomain.com to mydomain.com.
++ I used only one Service Account because I migrated users's documents from sub.mydomain.com to mydomain.com.
 So, you need to create 2 Service Accounts, one for your old domain, one for your new domain.
 Then, you have to modify the gdm.py file to use the correct Service Account for each domain.

 ### References